scipy-india/.github/CODE_OF_CONDUCT.md

 # SciPy India Code of Conduct

 SciPy India is a multidisciplinary community and forum for users and developers of the SciPy stack in India.
 Our community is built on the principles of collaboration, inclusivity, and respect for all participants.
-We strive to create an environment where everyone feels welcome and valued.
+We strive to create a community where everyone feels included and valued.
 We are committed to providing a welcoming and inspiring community for all, regardless of background, identity, or experience.
-We expect that all participants treat each other with respect and kindness.
+We expect that all participants treat each other with dignity and kindness.

 The SciPy India community has adopted and strictly follows the [NumFOCUS Code of Conduct](https://numfocus.org/code-of-conduct).
 This document outlines our expectations for participants within the community and provides a mechanism for reporting unacceptable behaviour and addressing grievances that may arise.